eloquentserendipityephemeralluminous

 Word Family

-• Ubiquity (noun): The state of being everywhere at once
+• Benevolence (noun): The quality of being benevolent

 Browse Archive